cpixton/cpixton.github.io/_pages/about.md

 Currently, I am exploring statistics and optimization problems at the interface of marketing and operations management.

-[comment]: <> (I have also worked as an operations intern at [PillPack](https://www.pillpack.com/), where I have worked on both process improvement via optimization and analytics for predicting customer behaviors.)
+I also work with PillPack, Inc., a Somerville-based pharmacy, on both production optimization and customer lifetime value analysis.

-[comment]: <> (Before coming to MIT, I studied Mathematics at Brigham Young University.
-During my last year at BYU, I worked on undergraduate research in OR with Professor Robin Roundy.)
+Before coming to MIT, I studied Mathematics at Brigham Young University.
+There I was fortunate to work with Professor Robin Roundy, who gave me my main introduction to Operations Research.

+[comment]: <> (P.S.
+If you don't know whether you know what "Operations Research" is, check out my blog post: )